Redhab/GitHub_Release_Management/README.md

     main = 'GitHubReleaseManagement'

-    args += 'create'  // Create a new Release args += this.properties['github.release.user'] // See gradle.properties
+    args += false  // Create a new Release args += 'create'  // Create a new Release args += this.properties['github.release.user'] // See gradle.properties
     args += this.properties['github.release.token'] // Can be passed in the commandline line as Gradle property: -P